Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Results

-Remarkably, we estimate a extraordinary phase sensitivity of $\pi/385$ within the range of $\pi/2$ and $2\pi/3$ from the root-mean-square error of the linear fit (see Appendix C2).
-This is well at the current state-of-the-art in phase retrieval techniques, where most recent techniques, such as Zernike wavefront imaging microscopy reported on record high sensitivities of $\pi/655$ \cite{Gentner2024}.
+Remarkably, we obtain an extraordinary phase sensitivity of $\pi/385$\,rad within the linear range of $\pi/2$ to $2\pi/3$\,rad from the root-mean-square error of the linear fit (see Appendix C2).
+This is well within the current state-of-the-art in phase retrieval techniques, where recent techniques, such as Zernike wavefront imaging microscopy, have reported sensitivities of up to $\pi/655$\,rad \cite{Gentner2024}.

 The effect is well scalable to multiple frequencies.
-Repeating the experiment with two individual phase bits show that nearby bits remain spectrally independent, while their spectral response acts on in-band phase variations, yet not on the changes of neighboring bands.
+Repeating the experiment with two individual phase bits shows that nearby bits remain spectrally independent, with their spectral responses acting on in-band phase variations but not on changes in neighboring bands.
 Both simulations and experiments confirm that the spectral positions of the two bits are preserved (see Appendix D).
-Here, we have kept the power in the experiment low to be able to distinguish intensity peaks from the nonlinear background modulations.